flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201011-second-pres-debate/index.md

 * In response, Biden deputy campaign manager Kate Bedingfield [released](https://www.npr.org/2020/10/08/921538492/second-presidential-debate-to-be-virtual-commission-says) the following statement: “_Vice President Biden looks forward to speaking directly to the American people and comparing his plan for bringing the country together and building back better with Donald Trump’s failed leadership on the coronavirus that has thrown the strong economy he inherited into the worst downturn since the Great Depression_.”

 **UPDATE:** On October 9, CPD [announced](https://www.debates.org/2020/10/09/statement-by-the-commission-on-presidential-debates-cpd-october-15-presidential-debate-will-not-proceed/) the Oct.
-15th second presidential debate was officially cancelled.ctober-15-presidential-debate-will-not-proceed/) the Oct.
 15th second presidential debate was officially cancelled.